Ramashish Koeri gang: Formation

 According to author Bindeshwar Pathak, the Kaimur pleatue region in 1980s was known for extreme poverty and the feudal set up of the region was dominated by the Rajputs.
 There were hardly any employment opportunity present and the large population of this region, which was composed of the Scheduled Castes and the poor section of the intermediate castes were suppressed by the elite section of society.
 The continued repression forced some of the youths into banditry.
 These bandits organised dacoities and murders of the landlords to come out of their clutches.
 One of the earliest leader of such a group of bandits was Mohan Bind, who was forced to become a dacoit to avenge the rape of his sister and severe repression by the Rajputs.
 The police in this region also sided with the Rajputs and latter used to participate in the police operation against the dacoit groups to set their personal scores with the Backwards and the Scheduled Castes.
 In response to the activities of Mohan Bind, the Rajput landlords started beating their alleged supporters, the ordinary villagers.
 The rapes were also committed against the women of the Scheduled Castes and Police often acted in the interest of the perpetrators.
 Mohan Bind also enjoyed support among the Backward Castes of the region and commanded control over thousands of voters, which was essential for any candidate contesting elections from the region's Assembly Constituencies.

 The earliest leader of the gang was Ramashish Bind, after whose murder Mohan Bind, who came to be called as "King of Kaimur pleatue" assumed the leadership.
 After encounter of Mohan Bind, Sudama Bind was being considered as the leader until Ramashish Koeri became the permanent leader.
 Koeri reorganised the gang afresh but his death once again brought leadership crisis, which was ultimately removed after the rise of Kameswar Koeri, also known as Chhotka Dada.
 The emergence of this gang led to decline in the influence of local strongman Bajrang Singh, who was forced to shift away from the hills and confine his activities elsewhere.

 Activities

+This gang, along the with several other bandit groups were responsible for managing polling booths during elections, in favour of their preferred candidate, and hence they enjoyed political support to carry out their activities.